 The narrator of the song "Silent Running" suggests this as a survival technique: "Swear allegiance to the flag/Whatever flag they offer"

-In the video games Radiata Stories, during the Non-Human campaign, Jack beats up a few commanding officers of the human side.
+In the video game Radiata Stories, during the Non-Human campaign, Jack beats up a few commanding officers of the human side.
 Afterwards, just to rub it in, he tells them to beg.
 They do, but it's to stall for time until reinforcements arrive to greatly outnumber him.

 In the prologue to Kingdom Hearts II, Roxas kneels to beg forgiveness from rival gang leader Seifer... only to use that as a distractions so he can quickly grab a Struggle bat to fight him with.